ramabile/latex-against-humanity/README.md

 to enjoy a cathartic night<br>
 with your own deviltry!</i></p>

-*LaTeX Against Humanity* is a *LaTeX* (*pdfLaTeX*-compiled) version of [**Cards Against Humanity**](https://www.cardsagainsthumanity.com/), a popular card game who has been attracting very polarized critics (either you love it or you hate it).
+*LaTeX Against Humanity* is a *LaTeX* (*pdfLaTeX*-compiled) version of [**Cards Against Humanity**](https://www.cardsagainsthumanity.com/), a popular card game which has been attracting very polarized critics (either you love it or you hate it).
 This version provides the basics to make the ready-to-print document of your own game in three moves: download, write your own cards, compile it in one line.
 No crap.

 ## Quick Start
 A very short workflow for lazy people like you.